Updated April 2021:

 • Initiate and complete the entire rental transaction with your eligible Visa card, and• Decline the auto rental company’s collision damage waiver(CDW/ LDW) option or similar provision

-So if you paid for the rental with points or certificates, you are NOT covered.
+But if you paid for the rental with miles or certificates other than the above, you are NOT covered.